 The table below lists the LEDs available with the genlock functionality.
+These are functional whatever the genlock source.

 It is crucial to have a continuous and stable genlock signal when the server is in operation.
 In case of interferences on the genlock signal that would cause parity violations, the recorders will automatically be restarted to maintain data integrity.